Israel targets Hezbollah intel HQ in Lebanon, Iran says it will not back down

 Khamenei said assassinations would just spur more attacks.

-"Every strike launched by any group against Israel is a service to the region and to all humanity," he said.
+"Every strike launched by any group against Israel is a service to the region and to all humanity," he said, adding that Afghanistan should join the "defence".

 FLATTENED BEIRUT BUILDINGS